renaudboulard/renaudboulard.github.io/about.md

 ### About me

-Software engineer since 8+ years, I currently work at [Getaround](https://uk.getaround.com/) in the Product & Engineering team where I contribute to building a car-sharing service to change the way we use cars.
+Software engineer since 8+ years, currently working at [Getaround](https://uk.getaround.com/) in the Product & Engineering team and contributing to build a car-sharing service to change the way we use cars.
 I love building great products and being a team player.

-I have worked in various business area such as weather forecast, cartography, bank, payment, events management, medical and mobility and in different configuration for large companies, startups and also as a freelance.
-I enjoy sharing knowledge with my team and I had the opportunity to be a speaker at some local events and conferences.
+I have worked in various business areas such as weather forecast, cartography, bank, payment, events management, medical or mobility, and in differents configuration for large companie, startups, and also as a freelance.
+I enjoy sharing knowledge with my team and I had the opportunity to be a speaker at some conferences and local meetup.

-In recent years, I have focused my work on mobile product development, but I am curious to work and learn on everything related to software development, product development, team productivity and management.
+In recent years, I have focused my work on mobile product development, but I am curious to work and learn on everything related to software development, product development, team productivity, and management.

 -------------
 ### Contact

-If you want to learn more on my professional experiences you can have a look on my [Linkedin](https://www.linkedin.com/in/rboulard/) or you can contact me by [Twitter](https://twitter.com/_renaudb), [Linkedin](https://www.linkedin.com/in/rboulard/) or email at *boulard.renaud-at-gmail-dot-com*.
-I'm open to chat on topics related to dev/product/tech or new work opportunities, I will get back to you within 24 hours.
+If you want to learn more about my professional experience please have a look at my [Linkedin](https://www.linkedin.com/in/rboulard/) or reach me by [Twitter](https://twitter.com/_renaudb) or email at *boulard.renaud-at-gmail-dot-com*.
+I'm open to chat on topics related to dev/product/tech or new professionel opportunities, I will get back to you within 24 hours.

 -------------
 ### Some products I worked on: